beardoll/mecord-project-vue-2.0-/README.md

 5. The disposal of `upload_image` question

    We also create a seperate component named `UploadImage.vue`.
 Here we use the api of wechat to take photos and get the path of the photos.
-See in `/components/Answers/Upload.vue`.
    ```javascript
    // First we should configure the api to get the authorization
    wx.config({...})